That's Not the Campground's Job

 Important information for disabled people who wish to buy recreational vehicles that will make RV travel safe, comfortable and possible for them.

 Helpful information for disabled people who think they would like to go RVing.
 Includes where to find special needs RVs, how to find handicapped accessible campgrounds and more.

 Living in a van may seem hard to imagine to the average person.
 How do you exist in such a small space?
 Is it too confining?
 How do so many make the space work for them?
 Investigating the van-dwelling lifestyle provides the answers to such questions.

 Living full time in an RV sounds like fun.
 Let's see.
 When life spins out of control and you are overwhelmed with debt and bills, bailing out and reducing your living costs may be the only chance you have.
-Here is my story.
-I have included a cost breakdown at the end for comparison.
+I was forced to live full time in an RV to survive.
+I will break down the associated costs.

 A smart RV traveler will take advantage of all of the discounts commonly offered by AARP, Passport America memberships, and more.
 Even small discounts of 10% per night can add up for someone who hops around the country a lot.

 Every seasonal RV traveler needs to understand the potential high costs as well as the available savings as they plan their trips around the country.
 Campsite pricing can vary widely throughout the year and the savvy RV owner can take advantage of these seasonal variations.